 Time at club: 2010, 2011-2015, 2017-

-A powerful forward who joined his boyhood club on loan from Rotherham United.
-He scored his first goals in a televised win over Bradford City.
-He subsequently joined the Valiants on a permanent basis in the summer of 2011.
+Powerful forward Tom Pope first joined his boyhood club on loan from Rotherham United.
+He scored his first goals in a televised win over Bradford City and subsequently joined the Valiants on a permanent basis in the summer of 2011.

 He enjoyed a mercurial rise in 2012 as he finished as the league’s top scorer with 33 goals and was named League Two player of the season.